anilmaurya/link-shortner/README.md

 ### Link Shortner

-Short link for your long url which always work, it is build upon blockchain therefore does not depend on central server.
+Gives you short link for long url, it is build upon blockchain therefore does not depend on central server.

 ## Installation